Elias Díaz Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to surrender 19 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Velasquez (1-2) takes the mound for the Pirates in his fourth start of the season.
-He's put together a 5.40 ERA in 13 1/3 innings pitched, with 10 strikeouts.
+- The Pirates will send Oviedo (1-1) out for his fourth start of the season.
+He is 1-1 with a 2.45 ERA and 19 strikeouts in 18 1/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander went six scoreless innings against the St. Louis Cardinals while surrendering three hits.
+- The right-hander last pitched on Saturday against the St. Louis Cardinals, when he tossed seven innings, allowing one earned run while giving up six hits.

-- In three games this season, the 30-year-old has an ERA of 5.40, with 6.8 strikeouts per nine innings.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.